Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: : Rendering the World in a Sheet

 \section{\methodname: Rendering the World in a Sheet}

 In this work, we propose \textit{\methodname} to synthesize novel views from a single image, as shown in Figure~\ref{fig:method}.
-Given an input image $I_{in}$, we build a 3D scene mesh $M$ by warping a lattice grid (\ie a ``sheet'') onto the scene geometry through depth and grid offset, and sample the mesh's UV texture map in a differentiable manner.
-We then render the mesh from the target camera pose to output the novel view image $I_{out}$.
-We further apply an inpainting network over the rendered mesh to imagine the invisible regions, outputting a 2D image $I_{paint}$ as the final target view prediction.
-Our model is trained with only losses over the 2D output image of the target view, \textit{without any 3D or depth supervision}.
+Our model build a 3D scene mesh $M$ by warping a lattice grid (\ie a ``sheet'') onto the scene geometry, and is trained with only 2D rendering losses \textit{without any 3D or depth supervision}.